Searching with template expressions

 - You have domain knowledge about the functional form of your solution

-- You want to learn vector-valued expressions (e.g., force fields, velocity fields)
+- You want to learn expressions for a vector-valued output

 - You need to enforce constraints on which variables can appear in different parts of the expression